flux-framework/flux-core/doc/guide/start.rst

 leveraged to provide expected workload manager abstractions?

-First let's try our workload commands in the "outer" Flux instance, in this case a standalone system instance, although this section applies to all Flux instances.
+First let's try our workload commands in the "outer" Flux instance, in this case a standalone :term:`system instance`, although this section applies to all Flux instances.

 .. code-block:: console